Irreemplazable: Release and promotion

 Irreemplazable was released as the bonus disc on the deluxe edition of B'Day in the United States on April 3, 2007, before being released separately through Columbia Records and Music World Entertainment on August 28, 2007. iTunes Store began selling the EP on August 27, 2007.
 However, a remix of "Get Me Bodied" was available only on the individual release of Irreemplazable.
-Beyoncé appeared on Tr3s' television show Mi TRL on August 2, 2007 and showed a behind-the-scenes special, "Making of the Spanish EP".
+Beyoncé appeared on Tr3s' television show Mi TRL on August 2, 2007, and showed a behind-the-scenes special, "Making of the Spanish EP".
 An exclusive DVD accompanied the EP in Walmart stores, containing behind-the-scenes footage and taped performances from The Beyoncé Experience and Beyoncé's appearance on The Early Show, as well as a documentary named "La Evolución Latina de Beyoncé" ("The Latin Evolution of Beyoncé").

 Music and lyrics

 Irreemplazable is primarily an R&B and Latin pop album.
 The Spanish-language songs from the EP were written by Cuban American composer Rudy Pérez and he wrote the lyrics phonetically to help Beyoncé perform the songs in Spanish.
 "We spent hours and hours working on it.
 She wanted to make it perfect.
 She worked hard.
 That's why people are saying it sounds like she's fluent in Spanish", Perez added.
 Pérez changed some of the words in Spanish as he felt it they "didn't fit the music" and "doesn't make sense".
 He assisted with Beyoncé on pronouncing her r's in Spanish.
 Irreemplazable opens with "Amor Gitano", a duet with Alejandro Fernández originally from Fernández' fifteenth studio album, Viento a Favor.
 "Listen", a theme song from Dreamgirls, in which Beyoncé appears, was re-recorded under the title "Oye".
 The EP's title track is a Spanish version of "Irreplaceable", a song that was highly successful in its English recording.
 Three recordings of "Beautiful Liar" appear on Irreemplazable: a Spanish version (titled "Bello Embustero"), a remixed English version and a Spanglish version.
-A norteña remix of "Irreemplazable" is the EP's seventh track, while Timbaland's remix of "Get Me Bodied", which features vocals from Voltio, closes Irreemplazable.
+A norteña remix of "Irreemplazable" is the EP's seventh track, while Timbaland's remix of "Get Me Bodied", which features vocals from Julio Voltio, closes Irreemplazable.